Fulham

 Employment conditions in Fulham demonstrate exceptional strength compared to most Australian markets

-Fulham has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 2.4%, lower than the national average of 5%.
+Fulham has an educated workforce with notable representation in essential services sectors.
+Its unemployment rate is 2.4%.
+Over the past year, estimated employment growth was 4.1%.

-Construction stands out with employment levels at 1.2 times the regional average.
-Conversely, administrative & support services employ only 2.4% of local workers, lower than Greater Adelaide's 4.0%.
-The residential area seems to offer limited local employment opportunities, as indicated by the Census working population count versus resident population.
-Between September 2024 and September 2025, employment increased by 4.1%, labour force grew by 4.5%, leading to a rise in unemployment rate of 0.4 percentage points.
-In comparison, Greater Adelaide saw employment growth of 3.0% with a slight decrease in unemployment.
-State-level data from 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, and the state unemployment rate is 4.0%, outperforming the national average of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Fulham's employment mix indicates local employment should increase by 6.7% over five years and 13.9% over ten years, assuming constant population projections for illustrative purposes.
+Construction employment levels are at 1.2 times the regional average, while administrative & support services employ only 2.4% of local workers, below Greater Adelaide's 4.0%.
+The predominantly residential area offers limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 4.1% and labour force grew by 4.5%, leading to an unemployment rate rise of 0.4 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with a decrease in unemployment of 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Fulham's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment